zouantchaw/rails-create-action-readme-onl01-seng-ft-032320/README.md

 # Create Action

-So we have a form that can accept data and then print out the the values to the screen, that's great for learning how forms work in Rails, however in a real life application we'll most likely want to add the data as a new record in the database.
+So we have a form that can accept data and then print out the the values to the screen, which is great for learning how forms work in Rails.
+However, in a real life application we'll most likely want to add the data as a new record in the database.
 In the `CRUD` lifecycle, this is where the `C` comes in and we `create` a new record.

 Before implementing this functionality, let's first open up a Rails console session and create a record manually: